form3tech-oss/f1/README.md

 ## Usage
 ### Writing load tests
 Test scenarios consist of two stages:
-- Setup - represented by `ScenarioFn` which is called once at the start of a test; this may be useful for generating resources needed for all tests, or subscribing to message queues.
+* Setup - represented by `ScenarioFn` which is called once at the start of a test; this may be useful for generating resources needed for all tests, or subscribing to message queues.
-- Run - represented by `RunFn` which is called for every iteration of the test, often in parallel with multiple goroutines.
+* Run - represented by `RunFn` which is called for every iteration of the test, often in parallel with multiple goroutines.

+Cleanup functions can be provided for both stages: `Setup` and `Run`.
+They are executed in LIFO order.
 These `ScenarioFn` and `RunFn` functions are defined as types in `f1`:

 ```golang